 Marketing has always been one of the most challenging elements of running a business.
 You need to get your name out there and noticed in order to make money.
 However, because the whole business world is trying to do the same thing, this goal is tricky and can feel overwhelming.
-Deciding whether you will work on your own marketing or hire a professional can be a catch 22, as well.
+Deciding whether you will work on your marketing or hire a professional can be a catch-22, as well.
 After all, it’s a delicate balance between money, time, and skill level.
-I do believe some marketing can and should be done personally, but there are other things that would likely go better with a pro on board.
+I do believe some marketing can and should be done personally, but other things would likely go better with a pro on board.
 Nevertheless, here are a few tips to achieve small business marketing goals.

 Working on SEO by yourself can be challenging, but there are useful and effective tools out there to help with the basics.
 Most publishing platforms like WordPress have downloadable tools that take the guesswork out of optimizing content.
 Google Search Console, UberSuggest, and GTMetrix are a few other examples of tools you can search for when you need help with your SEO.